noun, plural cra·ni·ums, cra·ni·a [krey-nee-uh]. /ˈkreɪ ni ə/.

 BEAT THE DOLDRUMS WITH THIS WORD OF THE DAY QUIZ!

-Examples from the Web for crania
+Example sentences from the Web for cranium

 They must act, and they must end, according to the influences of their crania.My Novel, Complete|Edward Bulwer-Lytton

 Word Origin for cranium

 The part of the skull that encloses the brain.